degaart/scalable-font2/docs/asc_format.md

 #### Pixmaps

 Similar to bitmaps, but instead of a character there's a `(aarrggbb)` hex octet for each pixel, separated by spaces.
 Has as many lines and color codes in each line as the glyph's dimensions.
-The values `00000000` and `FF000000` mean transparency, which can be written as eight hypens `--------` for increased visibility.
-To encode black foreground color, use `FF000001` (imaging tools like the Gimp might convert full black to `FF000100`).
+The values `00000000`, `FF000000` and `FF000100` mean transparency, which can be written as eight hypens `--------` for increased visibility.
+To encode black foreground color, use `FF000001` or `FF000200` (imaging tools like the Gimp might convert full black to `FF000100`).

 ### Kerning